Polymerization

 The possibility of determining concentrations by measuring the speed of sound has been known for some time and has established itself as a standard measurement method.

-Physical principles of polymerization
+Physical fundamentals of polymerization

 The propagation speed v of ultrasound in liquids depends on their density and adiabatic compressibility according to the following relationship: